mpostol/OPC-UA-OOI/SemanticDataSolution/UANetworkingReferenceApplication/ReadMe.md

 The topics contained in this section are intended to give you quick exposure to the **UA Data Application** network based data exchange programming experience.
 Working through this tutorial gives you an introductory understanding of the steps required to create **UA Data Application** producer and consumer applications.

 Both roles uses configuration managed using the `UAOOI.SemanticDataUANetworkingConfiguration` component.
 The remote host name/port number and the consumer port number are provided by the application configuration and may be changed using the UI.
-The configuration location you may be opened using the menu.
+The configuration location may be opened using the menu.
 Using menu the configuration files may be opened in a default external editor.

 ### How to implement the consumer role for WPF application